 Once the cream cheese and sugar are combined, add vanilla and heavy cream to the bowl and using a hand mixer (or using a whisk and your own arm strength), beat until soft peaks are formed.

-It will have the consistency of a whipped cream that's a little bit heavier.
+It will have the consistency of a whipped cream that's a little bit heavier, but with a silky texture.

 And it tastes absolutely amazing!
+Just like a slice of red velvet cake.
 It's light, but also rich and tastes kind of like a contradiction, but the very best kind.

 And it also goes fabulously with the chocolatey red milk and espresso.
 The cream cheese whipped cream adds a nice little tang and will slowly ooze into the drink and turn it into a magical creamy treat.